Section: Safety and Security

 EnvironmentalHealth and Safety has outlined the requirements for safety committees on the following web site: Environmental Health and Safety.

 Assure safety inspections of operations and facilities including shops, storage and storeroom areas, teaching and research laboratories, and offices, are conducted.
 Inspections shall be conducted quarterly.
-See Environmental Health and Safety.
+See Research and chemical laboratory inspection and facility inspection.

 Recommend and/or develop safe practices and procedures for department activities.
 Job Hazard Analyses need to be completed for all activities with personal protective equipment requirements specified.
 See Policy 7-40.